JuliaML/MLLabelUtils.jl/docs/api/labelencoding.rst

    .. attribute:: M

       The number of array dimensions that the encoding works with.
 For most encodings this will be ``1``, meaning that a target array of that encoding is expected to be some vector.
-      In contrast to this the encoding :class:`OneOfK` has ``M=2``, because it represents the target array as a matrix.
+In contrast to this does the encoding :class:`LabelEnc.OneOfK` defined ``M=2``, because it
+      represents the target array as a matrix.

 TrueFalse